Advertisement

 The Defense Innovation Unit is looking for commercial solutions addressing persistent sensing, data transport, high-performance edge computing and data fusion.

-A digital map of the earth and huge network (Getty Images)
+A digital map of the earth (Getty Images)

 The Defense Innovation Unit is soliciting industry for the next set of capabilities that can be integrated into its space-based architecture that leverages both commercial and government assets to provide communication anywhere in the world.